 I can’t tell you how many people I have served venison to who have had to overcome some prior bad experience with it.
 “Ew, it’s so tough.
 It tastes like liver.”
 Yes, if you overcook it and handle the meat poorly when you kill the animal it will be poor fare at the table.

 Another secret is to avoid trophy hunters: They tend to kill big, testosterone-soaked bucks shot during the rut, which can be iffy as table fare.
 Go for a young buck or better yet, a doe.

 Nevertheless, any deer, elk, caribou, etc. can be made into great table fare, if you know what to do with it.
 Below are some of my favorite venison recipes, grouped by style of cooking or cut of meat.

 I have found that while the taste of elk or moose or whitetail deer or mule deer may differ slightly, the cooking methods and recipes are all interchangeable.

-- A primer on making venison sausages and curing whole cuts of venison
+- A primer on making deer meat sausages and curing whole cuts of venison

 Offal.
 Innards.
 Variety Meats.
 In some cases, these are the best parts of the animal.
 Here’s how to cook them properly.

 Want more?
 Well, I’ve written a whole cookbook dedicated to working with all kinds of venison, from deer to elk to moose!